Stay and play

 This is a rebuke to the individualism of much of the church, but it also reminds us not to be glib about the costs facing many of those who choose to become Christians.
 Are we prepared to provide an alternative community of at least equivalent potency?

 Hospitality is vital.
 Many of the examples I know that reflect the models described above provide shared meals as an integral part of community worship.

-- The Faith to Faith Forum of Global Connections is an excellent hub of resources, training materials and conferences that provide help for a wide range of encounters with those of other faiths.
+An excellent hub of resources, training materials and conferences that provide help for a wide range of encounters with those of other faiths

-- Presence & Engagement encourages and supports the mission and ministry of parishes and other Anglican communities in multi religious contexts.
+Encourages and supports the mission and ministry of parishes and other Anglican communities in multi religious contexts

-- Jewels in His Crown asks how we build bridges and witness effectively to people of other faiths.
+Asks how we build bridges and witness effectively to people of other faiths